RustamovAkrom/NextJS-Portfolio/docs/licencing.md

 - Claim any part of this portfolio as your own work.
 - Distribute content in a way that violates copyright laws.

-For permission requests, commercial use inquiries, or questions regarding licensing, please contact me at **[your email address]**.
+For permission requests, commercial use inquiries, or questions regarding licensing, please contact me at **[akromjonrustamov56@gmail.com]**.

 > ⚠️ This license applies only to the portfolio itself.
 Third-party libraries or resources included in the projects may have their own separate licenses.